Emergency Information Take Over

 Dr. Samba Sow Was Crucial to Containing the Epidemic in the Country

-Samba Sow, MD, MSc, Director General of the Center for Vaccine Development in Mali (CVD-Mali), and Adjunct Professor of Medicine at the University of Maryland School of Medicine (UM SOM), has been decorated as a Knight of the Legion of Honor from the French government.
-Dr. Sow, a native of Mali, will be formally inducted in July, on Bastille Day.
+Samba Sow, MD, MSc, Director General of the Center for Vaccine Development in Mali (CVD-MALI), and Adjunct Professor of Medicine at the University of Maryland School of Medicine, has been decorated as a Knight of the Legion of Honor from the French government.
+Dr. Sow, a native of Mali, was formally inducted on Bastille Day (July 14) by Évelyne Decorps, the Ambassador of France in Mali.
 This is the highest honor bestowed by the French government.
-He is receiving the award for his crucial role in Mali’s response to the recent Ebola epidemic.
+He received the award for his crucial role in Mali’s response to the recent Ebola epidemic.
 As a result of his leadership, the country successfully tracked and monitored all potential cases to minimize a potential outbreak.
 CVD-Mali is jointly maintained by the Ministry of Health of Mali and the UM SOM CVD.

 “Dr. Sow richly deserves this honor,” said CVD director Kathleen Neuzil, MD, MPH, FIDSA.
 “This work required enormous personal courage, technical expertise, tireless dedication, and strong leadership.”

 Dr. Sow began his close collaboration with the Center for Vaccine Development (CVD) in 2001.
 The CVD is part of the UM SOM Institute for Global Health (IGH), which focuses on vaccine development and malaria research.
 This collaboration has led to the introduction of five lifesaving vaccines for children and adults in Mali and elsewhere in Africa.
 In the process, a team of highly trained Malian public health physicians was formed at CVD-Mali; this team was uniquely capable of responding to the Ebola epidemic under Dr. Sow’s leadership.